fsr/haskell-lessons/script/source/functions.rst

     myFunction (Constr2 v2) = ...

 .. note::
-    Here we must use parentheses around the match clauses to distinguish the clauses for several arguments.
+    Here we must use parentheses around the match clauses to distinguish the clauses for the different arguments.